tongzhou80/MiniSpot/README.md

 ### Introduction
-Magnolia JVM is an educational JVM for Java SE 8 Edition.
-It's designed as an teaching assisting tool for compiler classes and runtime classes.

-It supports a core subset of Java bytecodes, and shows the key designs and implementation of a Java virtual machine.

-It aims to be helpful to teaching in many ways.
+Aiming to be like [Minix](https://en.wikipedia.org/wiki/MINIX), MiniSpot is an educational JVM.
+Its implementatioin is mainly based on HotSpot 8 VM, but simplifies it.

+It may serve as a teaching assisting tool for compiler classes, or as a guide for students who are interested in high-level language VM implementations.
 For example, it provides a clear interface of intermediate representation so that students could use the interface to practing implementing static analysis and compiler optimizations.

 The following section gives an overview of some vital topics.